peterdez/jobber-react/README.md

-# Job board application built with React and Redux
+# Job board application admin dashboard built with React and Redux

 This is part of a MERN Stack application